Slack (software): Features

-Slack offers many IRC-style features, including persistent chat rooms known as channels, which are organized by topic, as well as private groups and direct-messaging functionalities.
+Slack offers many IRC-style features, including persistent chat rooms known as "channels", which are organized by topic, as well as private groups and direct-messaging functionalities.
 All content, including files, conversations, and people, is searchable within Slack.
 Users can express their reactions in the form of emojis to any message.
-Message history on Slack is limited to messages from the last 90 days on the free plan.

 Slack allows communities, groups, or teams to join a "workspace" via a specific URL or invitation sent by a team admin or owner.
 A workspace can contain both public and private channels, with public channels being accessible to all members of the workspace.
 Both public and private channels can be converted interchangeably.

-Direct messages enable users to engage in private one-on-one or group conversations with up to nine participants.
-Group direct message can be converted into a private channel.

 Slack integrates with many third-party services and supports community-built integrations, including Google Drive, Trello, Dropbox, Box, Heroku, IBM Bluemix, Crashlytics, GitHub, Runscope, Zendesk, and Zapier.
 In July 2015, Slack launched an integration with Google Calendar.
 Later, in December of the same year, a searchable directory was introduced, consisting of over 150 integrations that users can install.

-In addition to these integrations, Slack offers users the ability to incorporate and customize chatbots known as "Slackbots".
+Slack allows users to incorporate and customize chatbots known as "Slackbots".
 These chatbots can be configured to send notifications, reminders, or provide tailored responses to specific phrases, among other functions.
 Furthermore, Slack provides an application programming interface that enables users to develop applications and automate various processes, including sending notifications based on input, generating alerts for specific conditions, creating internal support tickets, and more.

-In March 2018, Slack partnered with Workday, a financial and human capital management firm.
-This integration allows employees to access co-worker information, organizational charts, benefits, feedback, and time-off requests within Slack.
+In January 2026, Salesforce transitioned Slackbot from an automated assistant into an integrated agentic AI, using Anthropic's Claude model.

-In March 2022, Slack introduced a new voice conference feature known as "Huddles".
+In March 2022, Slack introduced a new voice conference feature known as "huddles".
 Within a Huddle, users have the capability to mute or unmute themselves, share their screens, draw on a shared screen, and invite others to the call.
 In June 2022, Huddles received the additional functionality of video calls.
 Huddles are restricted to only two participants on free tiers, while paid plans offer the capacity for up to 50 participants.

 In March 2023, Salesforce announced the partnership with OpenAI to launch a ChatGPT integration for Slack that can be used for summarizing conversations, answering questions, or drafting replies.
+In May 2025, Salesforce added Agentforce to Slack, allowing companies to build and deploy task-specific AI agents.

+In October 2025 at Dreamforce, the Agentforce 360 platform was announced, with Slack as the frontend "agentic OS".
+Anthropic launched Claude Code as a beta feature within Slack in December 2025, allowing developers to code tasks directly from chat threads.

-Slack provides mobile apps for iOS and Android in addition to their web browser client and desktop clients for MacOS, Windows, and Linux (beta).
+Slack provides mobile apps for iOS and Android in addition to their web browser client and desktop clients for macOS, Windows, and Linux (beta).
 Slack is also available for the Apple Watch, allowing users to send direct messages, see mentions, and make simple replies.